-- Women make up only a third of the National Museum Directors’ Council.
+- Women make up only a quarter of the National Museum Directors’ Council.

-- Around 40% of Board members are women, but women make up only 25% of Chairs of major museums.
+- Around 40% of Board members are women, but women make up less than a third of Chairs of major museums.

 - There’s a perception that women in leadership roles take on a traditional or masculine style of leadership.

 - Conditions for women at work are not fair.